Improving outcomes for people with MS through digital technologies

 Summary

 The health-related quality of life in people with MS is substantially lower than the general Australian population.
-The vision of this research is to harness digital health technologies with the aim of improving both clinical care and self-care for people with MS.
+The vision of Professor Ingrid van der Mei’s research is to harness digital health technologies with the aim of improving both clinical care and self-care for people with MS.

-The researchers are developing a digital patient-centred health care system (called InforMS), an online intervention (called MS WorkSmart), and a symptom tracker app (called My SymptoMS).
-In addition, four new short specialist Massive Open Online Courses (called MOOCs), will be developed and delivered, including content on mental health, social isolation, healthy ageing, choosing disease modifying therapies and supporting and caring for someone living with MS. The study will also assess the impacts of these systems and courses on behaviour change, health outcomes and clinical care for people with MS.
+Professor van der Mei and her team are developing a digital patient-centred health care system (called InforMS), an online intervention (called MS WorkSmart), and a symptom tracker app (called My SymptoMS).
+In addition, four short new specialist Massive Open Online Courses (called MOOCs), will be developed and delivered, including content on mental health, social isolation, healthy ageing, choosing disease modifying therapies and supporting and caring for someone living with MS. The study will also assess the impacts of these systems and courses on behaviour change, health outcomes and clinical care for people with MS.

 Stages of the research process